apollo-server-integrations/apollo-server-integration-next/README.md

 ## Getting started

-First create a Next.js API route by creating a file at for example `pages/api/graphql.ts`.
+First create a Next.js API route by creating a file at for example `pages/api/graphql.js`.
-This route will be accessible at `/api/graphql`.
+This API route will be accessible at `/api/graphql`.

 Next create an Apollo Server instance and pass it to `startServerAndCreateNextHandler`: